Research paper

 Master Thesis agreement registration

-Students willing to defense their final paper in the current academic year must complete a form (find it here) and send it signed by them and their advisor to the MA administration (via email) before Easter (you will be notified by email when the deadline approaches).
+Students willing to defend their final paper in the current academic year must complete a form (find it here) and send it signed by them and their advisor to the MA coordinator (via email) before Easter (you will be notified by email when the deadline approaches).
 The form contains the name of the supervisor(s) and a working title for the MA Thesis.

 Master Thesis format & UB Digital Repository

 The dissertation cover should be based on the template provided by the university to where the advisor belongs (download it here).
-Once the thesis is finished students can allow the university to deposit it in their repository using the following form (to be found here).
-All this information and documents are also avaliable in the Campus Virtual.
+Once the thesis is finished students who attain at least a 9/10 grade in the thesis can deposit the thesis in the University's repository using the following form (to be found here).
+The approval of the supervisor and of the tutor is necessary for the publication in the digital repository.
+All this information and documents are also available in the Campus Virtual.

 Previous Master Theses